Water Feature Ideas for Your Backyard

 Spitters and Bubblers

 Small features that add water sounds to plantings or containers.
 Water emerges from a sculpture, pot, or natural stone and falls into a basin.
-Perfect for intimate spaces or adding accents to larger water features.
+Ideal for intimate spaces or adding accents to larger water features.

 Buildda Tip